kleisauke/net-vips/README.md

 ## Supported platforms

 - .NET Framework 4.5.2 and higher
-- .NET Standard 2.0 and higher
+- .NET 6.0 and higher
-- Mono

 ## Install